-When this occurs, the injured party likely only received part of the money needed to fully compensate him or her for the injuries the person suffered.
+When this occurs, you likely only received part of the money needed to fully compensate you for the injuries you suffered.

 Example: Reginald files a car accident lawsuit in which Jonathan, the other party, is completely at fault.
 Reginald’s auto insurance company pays out $2,000 for medical treatment related to a strain in his neck.
 Reginald’s total damages come out to $25,000, but he is only able to receive a $21,000 settlement from Jonathan since he is uninsured.

 The $21,000 settlement did not “make whole” Reginald because his damages were above that amount.
 Under the doctrine, he can argue that his auto insurance company may not be reimbursed for the $2,000 payment because it would have to be taken out of his settlement amount.
 This helps protect him from paying out money he desperately needs to handle the damages and injuries he suffered.

 Unless there is a contractual agreement that specifically says otherwise, the made whole doctrine will apply to your case.
 However, in many if not most insurance contracts, there is language that attempts to overrule this doctrine.

 This typically occurs in a contract that states something to the effect of “the insurer is entitled to all rights of recovery that the insured person to whom payment was made has against another.”
 Translating this into plain English, it means: